The Renaissance period art is considered one of the most essential art periods. Renaissance Art was known to be a time of “rebirth.”

 - Focus On Realism – The Early Renaissance was when artists started to focus on realism in their art and paintings.

-- Humanism Ideal – During the Renaissance, the Humanism ideals were a substantial cultural shift in Europe.
-These humanism ideals included new ideas at the time for self-reliance and civic virtue, along with the belief among the ordinary people in uniqueness, dignity, and a value for human life.
+- Humanism Ideal – During the Renaissance, humanist ideals were a substantial cultural shift in Europe.
+These humanist ideals included new ideas at the time for self-reliance and civic virtue, along with the belief among ordinary people in uniqueness, dignity, and value for human life.

-- Naturalism In Art – During the Renaissance, naturalism became very important, and human figures were depicted with more anatomical realism and emotive qualities than before.
+- Naturalism In Art – Naturalism became very important during the Renaissance, and human figures were depicted with more anatomical realism and emotive qualities than before.

-- Fascination With Greek And Rome Antiquity – The entire Renaissance era saw a renewed fascination with Greek and Rome Antiquity.
-Also, during this time, especially in Italy, Greek and Roman statues were unearthed and discovered.
+- Fascination With Greek And Roman Antiquity – The entire Renaissance era saw a renewed fascination with Greek and Roman Antiquity.
+Also, Greek and Roman statues were unearthed and discovered during this time, especially in Italy.

-- Illusionistic Techniques Were Applied – Artists used illusionistic techniques in their art, such as chiaroscuro and trompe l’oeil, which gave a three-dimensionality quality to their artwork.
+- Illusionistic Techniques Were Applied – Artists used illusionistic techniques in their art, such as chiaroscuro and trompe l’oeil, giving their artwork a three-dimensionality.

 - Linear Perspective Was Important – For Renaissance Artists, including the Early Renaissance Artists, Linear Perspective in art was very important.
 Many of them used mathematics or geometry to help them gain a better linear perspective.

 All of these were a change from the Byzantine art period.
-Under Byzantine art, the art was flatter and more two-dimensional that Early Renaissance art.
+Under Byzantine art, the art was flatter and more two-dimensional than Early Renaissance art.

 Painters during the Early Renaissance began the Renaissance period by focusing mainly on Greek and Roman-inspired scenes.